What do they do?

 During the day PIPs/TIPs can be spotted in many coastal areas of Queensland as they fly out early in the morning to search for food and return to their nesting and roosting sites in the late afternoon.
 Individuals and small groups may also be spotted in parks and gardens where they sometimes find native trees with ripe fruit.

 The parent birds have a tremendous workload.
 They need to find enough food (native tree fruits) each day to maintain their own strength for flying great distances, and at the same time need to bring back enough food for their growing chick.
+This they do by retaining native tree fruits in their crop, a muscular pouch in their chest.

 Large chicks start to scramble around their nest tree and make short flights close by.
 However, they remain near the nest until they are fully grown.
 They need to be strong enough for their first non-stop long flight over the sea to the mainland.